Kusha (Ramayana): Ashvamedha Yajna

 Sage Valmiki, along with Lava and Kusha and a disguised Sita, attend an ashvamedha yajna held by Rama.

-Lava and Kusha chanted the Ramayana in the presence of Rama and a vast audience.
-When Lava and Kusha recited about Sita's exile, Rama became grief-stricken and Valmiki produced Sita.
-Sita, struck with embarrassment and grief, called upon the earth, her mother (Bhūmi), to receive her and as the ground opened, she vanished into it.
-Rama then learnt that Lava and Kusha were his children.
+Valmiki commands Lava and Kusha to chant the Ramayana in the presence of Rama and a vast audience in the sacrificial pavilion.
+Their resemblance to Rama is noted by the ascetics.
+The twins refuse a reward of gold pieces for their recitation, declaring grain and fruits to suffice for them in the forest.
+Recognising his sons, Rama orders them and Sita to appear before him in the assembly, seeking reconciliation.
+During this occasion, he formally acknowledges the twins to be his sons.
+He anoints them his heirs before his death.

-In some versions, Lava and Kusha capture the horse of the sacrifice and defeat Rama's brothers and their army and when Rama came to fight with them.
-Sita intervened and unites the father and sons.
+In some versions of the epic and the Padma Purana, Lava and Kusha capture the horse of the sacrifice and defeat Rama's brothers and their army.
+Sita intervenes and unites the father and sons.

-Legends

-Kushavati was a city in Kosala Kingdom as related in the epic Ramayana.
-The king of Kosala, Rama, installed his son Lava at Shravasti and Kusha at Kushavati.
+Ananda Ramayana

 Cantos sixteen to nineteen of the Ānanda Rāmāyaṇa describe the exploits of Rama's progeny.
-The manifestation of a Goddess appears before Kusha, declaring to be the Tutelary deity of the ancient capital of Ayodhya.
-She described the condition of the deserted city, which had been abandoned and ruined since King Ram became inactive for some time.
-Kusha sets forth with his whole army to restore the city to its former splendor.
+The manifestation of a goddess appears before Kusha, declaring to be the tutelary deity of the ancient capital of Ayodhya.
+She describes the condition of the deserted city, which had been abandoned and ruined since King Rama became inactive for some time.
+Kusha sets forth with his whole army to restore the city to its former splendour.